BabyManisha/web-meta-json/README.md

 ## web-meta-json
 Package used to get the META data information of any given website(url) as JSON

+*   v1.0.0 - Support only URL as input.
+*   v2.0.0 - Support both URL or HTML content as input.

 ----

 ### How to use it